 “You are very tired,” he told her, wiping away her tears.
 “You will go to your room… speak to no one… climb into bed… and go to sleep.”
 And in a rather broken voice said, “And know… that I’ll be loving you until the day that I die.”

 He fought tears and then...

-Hermione took a step backward as the curse took over.
+Hermione took a step backward as the curse took over her every action.
 Then another as she watched his grief-stricken gray eyes turn glossy.